14 Vermont Maple Products to Bring Home

 2. Tree Tapper from Citizen Cider

 With roots in an old fort, Citizen Cider is now a leader in hard cider and seltzer production.
-From their website, Tree Tapper is fermented with Runamok maple syrup (you’ll see them later in this list), red wine yeast, aged on untoasted oak and infused with dark Belgian candi syrup to add rich and hearty characteristics reminiscent of the season and the good maple farmers at the sugarhouse.
-Find it at their tasting room on Pine Street in Burlington, VT or at your local convenience or grocery store.
+Tree Tapper is fermented with Runamok maple syrup and red wine yeast, aged on untoasted oak and infused with dark Belgian candi syrup to add rich and hearty characteristics reminiscent of the season and the good maple farmers at the sugarhouse.

 3. Maple Butter from Ploughgate Creamery